zheng0xd/JATIC-internal-docs/docs/process/platforms/gitlab.md

 - Users with a `.mil`, `.gov`, or an FFRDC/UARC-affiliated email can self-register for an account at [https://gitlab.jatic.net](https://gitlab.jatic.net).
 - Users without such an email should contact program support to have an account created on their behalf.
 After the account is created, they will receive an email to confirm their email address and reset their password.

-After successfully logging into your account, you will be required to setup two-factor authentication (2FA).
-Personal devices are authorized for 2FA use.

 ??? note

     If you're reading this, you probably already have access to Gitlab!
 Hopefully this can still be a helpful reference. :smile:

+### Requesting an account for someone else

+You can request an account for someone else by create an issue ticket within [`jatic/support`](https://gitlab.jatic.net/jatic/support/-/issues/new#) using the "onboarding" template.

+After the account is created for them, they will receive an email to confirm their email address and reset their password.

+### Two-factor authentication

+After successfully logging into your account, you will be required to setup two-factor authentication (2FA).
+Personal devices are authorized for 2FA use.

+### Setting up a personal access token

+Since our Gitlab instance requires 2FA to login, you will need to set up a personal access token to authenticate with Git or the Gitlab API.
+See [Personal Access Tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) from Gitlab for more details.

+If you are not familiar with using Git, feel free to ignore this step.

 ### Getting added to groups